Major League Baseball on CBS: Postseason

 The 1990 postseason started on a Thursday, while World Series started on a Tuesday due to the brief lockout.
 Major League Baseball and CBS went with some rather unconventional scheduling during the LCS round, with two consecutive scheduled off-days in the NLCS after Game 2.

-After NBC lost the Major League Baseball package to CBS, the network aggressively counter-programmed CBS' postseason baseball coverage with made-for-TV movies and miniseries geared towards female viewers.
+After NBC lost the Major League Baseball package to CBS, NBC aggressively counter-programmed CBS' postseason baseball coverage with made-for-TV movies and miniseries geared towards female viewers.

 CBS' first year of Major League Baseball postseason coverage in general, proved to be problematic for the network.
 First and foremost, none of the teams involved in the ALCS (Boston and Oakland), NLCS (Cincinnati and Pittsburgh), and World Series (Cincinnati and Oakland) involved teams from baseball's largest media markets.
 This more than likely, helped reduce playoff ratings by 9.4% for prime time games and 3.4% for weekend daytime games.
 This was below the levels of the playoffs the year before, when they aired on NBC.

 While the ratings for the 1990 World Series improved to 26.2 compared to 1989, the 1989 Series (which aired on ABC) was interrupted for 10 days by the Loma Prieta earthquake.
 All in all, the 1989 World Series was at the time, the lowest rated World Series ever.
 More to the point, the ratings for the 1990 World Series on CBS were significantly lower than any World Series between 1982 and 1988.

 Although the 1990 NLCS lasted six games, that year's ALCS and more importantly, the World Series, lasted only four out of seven possible games.
 To put things into proper perspective, by one estimate, CBS lost $5 million for each playoff game not played and US$15.4 million for each World Series game not played.
-At the end of the day, CBS lost $12 million to $15 million on each of the League Championship Series and World Series games not played, for a total of $36 million to $45 million.
+Ultimately, CBS lost $12 million to $15 million on each of the League Championship Series and World Series games not played, for a total of $36 million to $45 million.